James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 From 2000 to 2025, no Nobel Prize winning American scientists were publicly eviscerated by the woke mob and ostracized from academia to the same extent as James Watson.

-After the backlash, Watson apologized stating: “To all those who have drawn the inference from my words that Africa, as a continent, is somehow genetically inferior, I can only apologize undeservedly.
+“To all those who have drawn the inference from my words that Africa, as a continent, is somehow genetically inferior, I can only apologize undeservedly.
 That is not what I meant.
 More importantly from my point of view, there is no scientific basis for such a belief.”

 “There’s a difference on the average between blacks and whites in IQ tests, I would say the difference is mostly genetic.”